SPIDER-MAN

 Spidey makes his return to his own animated series. |

-series from the source material, coupled with the success of Superman: The Movie,
+the source material, coupled with the success of Superman: The

-control over their intellectual property.
-Stan Lee was sent to California to
+to seek greater control over their intellectual property.
+Stan Lee was sent to

 Enterprises, which ultimately ended up a lot closer than anyone could have